-- The overall knowledge and understanding you will gain from your course (KU). - Graduate attributes are characteristics that you will have developed during the duration of your course (GA). - Professional and personal practice learning outcomes are specific skills that you will be expected to have gained on successful completion of the course (PPP) - Key transferable skills that you will be expected to have gained on successful completion of the course.
+- The overall knowledge and understanding you will gain from your course (KU) - Graduate attributes are characteristics that you will have developed during the duration of your course (GA) - Professional and personal practice learning outcomes are specific skills that you will be expected to have gained on successful completion of the course (PPP) - Key transferable skills that you will be expected to have gained on successful completion of the course.
 (KTS)

-Level 4 course learning outcomes: upon completion of level 4 you will be able to demonstrate:
+Level 4 course learning outcomes: upon completion of Level 4 you will be able to:

-- L4.1 An ability to identify the primary characteristics of Politics and International Relations as scholarly disciplines, informed by key theories and political concepts, in the context of cognate disciplines (KU).
-SEP - L4.2 Competence in identifying and distinguishing a variety of approaches to the study of Politics and International Relations, which may conflict with one another (KU). - L4.3 -The ability to evaluate the role of historical, structural, cultural and ideational dimensions of domestic and international political processes, in theory and in practice (KU). - L4.4 An awareness of a relationship between political ideas and political agency and behaviour, both in domestic and international fora (KU). - L4.5 An awareness of different territorial and geostrategic locations of political agency, and of their interactions (KU). - L4.6 Awareness of the importance of information literacy and library skills for studying and researching at university.
-(PPP) SEP - L4.7 An ability to take responsibility for their studies and professional development, especially as it relates to personal development planning (PDP) within a digitally networked world.
-(PPP) SEP - L4.8 A successful transition to the demands and expectations of university-level study.
+- L4.1 An ability to identify the primary characteristics of Politics and International Relations as scholarly disciplines, informed by key theories and political concepts, in the context of cognate disciplines (KU) - L4.2 Competence in identifying and distinguishing a variety of approaches to the study of Politics and International

+Relations, which may conflict with one another (KU)

+- L4.3 The ability to evaluate the role of historical, structural, cultural and ideational dimensions of domestic and international political processes, in theory and in practice (KU) - L4.4 An awareness of a relationship between political ideas and political agency and behaviour, both in domestic and international fora (KU) - L4.5 An awareness of different territorial and geostrategic locations of political agency, and of their interactions (KU) - L4.6 Awareness of the importance of information literacy and library skills for studying and researching at university (PPP) - L4.7 An ability to take responsibility for their studies and professional development, especially as it relates to personal development planning (PDP) within a digitally networked world.
+(PPP) - L4.8 A successful transition to the demands and expectations of university-level study.
 (PPP) - L4.9 The ability to develop and sustain well-justified arguments through a range of media including writing, public speaking, and visual presentations.
+(GA)

-(GA) - Level 5 course learning outcomes: upon completion of level 5 you will be able to demonstrate: - L5.1 A detailed understanding of the contemporary agenda of global security and the key issues in the study of contemporary politics and international relations in the context of cognate disciplines (KU).
+Level 5 course learning outcomes: upon completion of Level 5 you will be able to: